geoffthorpe/newhcp/README.md

 ### **[HCP (Host Cryptographic Provisioning)](doc/hcp.md)**

-Reference implementation of a TPM-enrollment-based attestation framework for provisioning hosts with secret and non-secret assets.[Click here for more detail.](doc/hcp.md) Here is a diagram overview of HCP's reference usecase;
+Reference implementation of a TPM-enrollment-based attestation framework for provisioning hosts with secret and non-secret assets.
+[Click here for more detail.](doc/hcp.md) Here is a diagram overview of HCP's reference usecase;

 ![HCP overview diagram](doc/hcp-overview.svg)